Woman III: Analysis

 Woman III is notable within the series for its more muted palette of grays and whites.
 The body is outlined in arcs of black; the chest and arms are more voluminous than flat, as in other Women paintings.
 The features of Woman III's mask-like face are rendered.
 The figure stands apart from the background.

 Provenance

 Acquired by Shahbanu Farah, the painting was part of the Tehran Museum of Contemporary Art collection from the late 1970s to 1994.
-After the Iranian Revolution in 1979, the painting could not be shown because of strict rules set by the government about the visual arts and acceptable subject matter.
+After the Iranian Revolution in 1979, the painting could not be shown because of strict rules set by the new government about the visual arts and acceptable subject matter.
 Finally, in 1994, the painting was acquired by collector Thomas Ammann and subsequently traded to collector David Geffen for part of a 16th-century Persian manuscript, the Shahnameh of Shah Tahmasp.

 In November 2006, the painting was sold by Geffen to billionaire Steven A. Cohen for $137.5 million.
 It is currently the fourteenth most expensive painting ever bought, and the only of de Kooning's early Woman series not held in a public collection.